ENROLLMENT- GENERAL INFORMATION

 Second Bachelors Degree: No second bachelors degree will be conferred until the candidate has earned at least twenty-four (24) additional hours at Texas A&M International University, satisfies any additional requirements, including specific course requirements of the second degree, and meets the required grade point average.

 Residence Requirement: The applicant for a bachelor’s degree must have been in residence at Texas A&M International University for at least twenty-five (25) percent of the total semester credit hours required for the degree.
 Twenty-four semester hours of the last thirty (30) advanced hours required for the degree must be completed at Texas A&M International University.
 The A. R. Sanchez, Jr. School of Business requires that a minimum of 50% of both the business SCH and the major/concentration SCH be completed at Texas A&M International University.

 Advanced Work: A student must complete a minimum of forty-five

 (45) semester hours of advanced work (course work numbered 3000-4000) to be

 eligible to receive a bachelors degree.

-Writing Intensive Courses: Effective Fall 2010, to earn a baccalaureate degree from Texas A&M International University, a student must complete, at TAMIU, three courses beyond freshman English that are identified in the course schedule and on the transcript as “writing intensive” courses.
+Writing Intensive Courses: To earn a baccalaureate degree from Texas A&M International University, a student must complete, at TAMIU, three courses beyond freshman English that are identified in the course schedule and on the transcript as “writing intensive” courses.
 Only one of these courses may be at the 2000-level, and at least one must be in the major in which the student is earning a degree.*

 * Chairs, with their dean’s endorsement, may approve transfer courses at the 3000-4000 level as meeting up to two of the three required writing intensive courses if the student can provide documentation deemed adequate to justify such a substitution.
 The requirement that at least one of the writing intensive courses must be taken at TAMIU in the student’s major may not be met by the substitution of a transfer course.